The Bride of Christ | Characteristics of Jesus' Radiant, Holy Bride

 I. Various biblical symbols represent the Church.
-Among them is the Church's calling as the holy, radiant, spotless bride of Christ.
+Among them is the Church's calling as the bride of Christ — holy, radiant, and spotless.

 A. In the Bible, God has likened the church to many things— among them a body, a flock, a family, an army, a building and a planting.

-B. Another magnificent light in which the Bible portrays the church is as the bride of Christ:
+B. Another magnificent symbol of the church in the Bible is as the bride of Christ: